Dayaslva/Ruby/README.md

 > Ruby 3.x

 ## Licença
-> Este projeto está licenciado sob a licença MIT - veja o arquivo LICENSE para mais detalhes.
+> Este projeto está licenciado sob a licença MIT